LaunchCodeEducation/lchs/src/chapters/sessions/try-it-sessions.rst

          return render_template('index.html')

    ``pass`` is another example of a placeholder.
 The keyword fills the space where Python expects a block of statements.
-Here, it allows you to run a starter code successfully and fill in different commands later.
+It allows you to run the starter code successfully and worry about filling in specific commands later.

 Since your program will track a collection of items, start by saving an empty list to the session.